Presidency of Bill Clinton: Community reinvestment

-Under Clinton's direction, lenders covered under the Community Reinvestment Act stepped up their efforts, with 1993 to 1999, banks and thrifts subject to CRA making $800 billion in sustainable home mortgage, small-business, and community development loans to low- and moderate-income borrowers and communities from 1993 to 1999.
+Under Clinton's direction, lenders covered under the Community Reinvestment Act stepped up their efforts, with banks and thrifts subject to CRA issuing $800 billion in sustainable home mortgage, small-business, and community development loans to low- and moderate-income borrowers and communities from 1993 to 1999.
 In 2001, the New Markets and Community Renewal initiative was passed by Congress, which invested $25 billion in new incentives for growth in low-income communities to create nine new Empowerment Zones, bringing the total created under Clinton to 40.
-The low-income housing tax credit was increased to build an additional 700,000 units of affordable housing, and the New Markets Tax Credit was created, which encouraged venture capital firms to support small-business startups and rural development.
+The low-income housing tax credit was increased to build an additional 700,000 units of affordable housing, and the New Markets Tax Credit was created by the Community Renewal Tax Relief Act of 2000, which encouraged venture capital firms to support small-business startups and rural development.
 In addition, 40 Renewal Communities were created with targeted, pro-growth tax benefits to spur robust outside investment.
 As a means of creating a nationwide network of community development banks, the Treasury Department's Community Development Financial Institutions Fund was established.
 By 2000, the CDFI Fund had issued $436 million in total grants, loans, equity investments, and technical assistance to local financial institutions, banks, and thrifts, which increased their community development activities by upward of $2.4 billion.
 In 1999, the Ticket to Work and Work Incentives Improvement Act, designed to help beneficiaries of SSI who wished to work to join the workforce without losing their Medicaid benefits, was signed into law.

 Responding to declining home-ownership rates for low-income families, Clinton sought to reform the Community Reinvestment Act (CRA) to encourage banks to make loans to inhabitants of low-income areas.
 The administration implemented new rules that would prevent banks from expanding if they failed to meet benchmarks for loans to low-income areas.
 Between 1993 and 1998, CRA lending increased at a faster rate than other loans, and home values in many CRA areas rose.
 Banks implemented new strategies designed to cater to lower-income borrowers, including the adjustable-rate mortgage.
 This effort was part of a broader initiative, the National Homeownership Strategy, which helped increase the share of Americans who owned their own homes from 64 percent to 67.4% during Clinton's presidency.
 Subprime lending that allowed Americans to purchase homes later played a role in the 2008 financial crisis.

+Immigration

+In 1996, Clinton signed which included the Illegal Immigration Reform and Immigrant Responsibility Act of 1996.